I Like It Both Ways

 "I Like It Both Ways" is a song by Australian glam rock band Supernaut.
 The song was released in May 1976 as the debut single from the band's debut studio album, Supernaut (1976).

-Musically, "I Like It Both Ways" is a tough glam number, with heavy riffing throughout while the lyrics became a theme of bisexuality.
+Musically, "I Like It Both Ways" is a tough glam number, with heavy riffing throughout, while the lyrics are about bisexuality.

+Recording

+Producer Cohen said, "We had trouble getting it down and if you listen to it closely you can hear it go in and out of time, all the time.
+We must have done twenty takes.
+Finally I gave up as it wasn't going to get any better."